k22delafuente/Project_1_G2/README.md

  Which areas have the highest and lowest housing prices? -- Use longitude and latitude to map locations with extreme values.

 ![!
 (Images/Heat_Map.png)](Images/Heat_Map.png)
+ first made a correlation heatmap to investigate the connections between the dataset's attributes.
+Since more expensive homes are typically found in higher-income areas, the correlation between median income and median house value is among the greatest.
+Additionally, because they usually scale together in residential premises, the total number of rooms, bedrooms, and households have a strong correlation.
+It's interesting to note that geographic variables like latitude and longitude also exhibit correlations with pricing trends, suggesting that prices are location-based.
 ![!(Images/House_Value_Box.png)](Images/House_Value_Box.png)
+ Next, I examined how proximity to the ocean affects housing prices using a box plot.
+Properties near or within an hour of the ocean have significantly higher median values compared to inland properties.
+Inland homes are the most affordable, with a consistent price range.
+Interestingly, properties in the ‘Island’ category show a wider price range, possibly indicating a mix of exclusive, high-priced properties.
 2)Geographical Questions (Kimberly):
  Are areas closer to the bay more densely populated? -- Compare population and households for areas near the bay. --How does population density impact housing affordability?